5 Steps To Starting An Online Business

-So, the first step to take is to identify a need or gap in the market space.
+So, the first step to take is to identify a need or a gap in the market space.
 Don’t just pick a product and think, oh this will make good sales.
 Think about how many people will want it and how much they will be able to pay to have it.
 Find out what will solve their problem and sell the solution to them.

 After you have identified the need, go online, and research it.
 Find out from people who are going through these problems and ask them questions related to it.
 Visit online forums and discussion boards on what other people are doing to solve the same problem.
 This will help you plan for your business and give you more than enough information to work with.

 2. Figure out the service you want to render or the product you want to sell and come up with a name for it.

 When you’ve been able to identify the market needs and problems within your environment, you will now have to figure out what product or service to render to help solve the problem.
 Don’t just go for a quick fix or shortcut to meet the need, go for a lasting solution to the problem.
 Doing this will give you trust and credibility from your customers and clients.

-You will also have to pick a name and logo for your business.
+You will also have to pick a name and a logo for your business.
 Go for a name that aligns with your values, pick something easy to remember and easy to pronounce.
 Make sure it’s not taken by someone else and it’s exclusive to you, or the services you are rendering.